by Charlotte Robertson

 The story of a bold political experiment in nineteenth-century France to establish power through finance.

-Amid the rise of industrial capitalism and revolutionary turbulence in France, finance was reimagined to be an instrument of economic and social transformation rather than simply a source of private profit, speculation, and inequality.
-Under Napoleon III’s authoritarian regime of the 1850s, the Bonapartist state attempted to use finance to broaden financial securities ownership and sponsor new banking institutions with the promise to direct investment toward infrastructure and industry.
-But the effort to mobilize financial capital ran into a problem: the financial markets refused to be tamed.
+Amid the rise of industrial capitalism and revolutionary upheaval, French reformers asserted that finance should be reimagined as an instrument of economic and social transformation rather than left to the logic of private profit and speculation.
+In the 1850s, under Napoleon III’s authoritarian regime, this vision took institutional form as the Bonapartist state strategically deployed finance, broadened market participation, and sponsored new banks with the promise of directing investment toward infrastructure and industry.
+Yet this effort to harness and mobilize capital ran into a problem: The financial markets refused to be tamed.